DAL / LENTIL CURRY BECAME A PART OF MY DAILY LIFE SINCE I STARTED TO HAVE SOLID FOOD!

 I think I do not know the proper use of a pressure cooker, I mean I cannot work without the valve.
 I think that matters a lot.
 Here is what I did!

-I had washed the lentils 2-3 times, took in the pressure cooker and added about 3-4 coffee mugs of water to it.
-To that, I added a bit of salt & the turmeric.
+I washed the lentils 2-3 times, took in the pressure cooker and added about 3-4 coffee mugs of water to it.
+To that, I added a bit of salt and turmeric.

-I gave a stir, closed tight the lid and pressure cooked at minimal heat up to 2 whistles!
+I gave a stir, closed tight the lid, pressure cooked at minimal heat up to 2 whistles!

-I did let the lid open by itself, used a stirrer to even the boiled dal!
+I let the lid open by itself, used a stirrer to mash the boiled dal!

-In a wok, I heated up the wok and tempered it with the mustard seeds, halved dry red chillies & a bay leaf!
+I heated the wok, tempered it with the mustard seeds, halved dry red chillies and a bay leaf!

-While the dal was slow cooking, I had washed and cut each tomato into 4 pieces, slitted & washed the green chillies too!
+While the dal was cooking, I washed, cut each tomato into 4 pieces, slitted and washed the green chillies too!

 I added them to the boiling dal and increased the heat from low to the medium.